Harsh9524/AquaTrash/README.md

+# AquaVision
+Please refer to my research paper for more information https://doi.org/10.1016/j.cscee.2020.100026

 # AquaTrash

 This dataset contains 369 images of Trash used for deep learning.
 Each image is manually labelled by our team for accurate detections making a total of 470 bounding boxes.
 There are total 4 classes {(0: glass), (1:paper), (2:metal), (3:plastic)}